The Jets (Minnesota band): Background

 The original band consisted of the eight oldest children of Maikeli "Mike" and Vaké Wolfgramm, who were originally from Tonga.
 The family has 17 children: 15 by birth, and two, Eddie and Eugene, by adoption.
 The children attended Robbinsdale Cooper High School.
 The family are members of the Church of Jesus Christ of Latter-day Saints.

-The band initially called themselves Quasar after a now-defunct brand of television sets.
-They changed their name to the Jets, a name taken from the Elton John song "Bennie and the Jets", on the suggestion of manager Don Powell.
+The band initially called themselves Quasar after a brand of television sets.
+They changed their name to The Jets, a name taken from the Elton John song "Bennie and the Jets", on the suggestion of manager Don Powell.

-Member Eugene Wolfgramm died on April 15, 2024, at the age of 57.

 Career

-The original members of the Jets had a number of Billboard Hot 100 hits, five of which reached the top ten, including the 1986 single "Crush on You", which peaked at No. 3 in July 1986 (No. 5 UK, No. 4 US R&B, No. 4 US Dance).
+The original members of The Jets had a number of Billboard Hot 100 hits, five of which reached the top ten, including the 1986 single "Crush on You", which peaked at No. 3 in July 1986 (No. 5 UK, No. 4 US R&B, No. 4 US Dance).
 They are also known for the singles "You Got It All", "Cross My Broken Heart", "Rocket 2 U", and "Make It Real".
 "Sendin' All My Love", which peaked at No. 88 on the Hot 100, reached No. 1 on the Billboard dance chart.

 "You Got It All" and "Make It Real", both ballads featuring lead vocals by Elizabeth Wolfgramm, were No. 1 hits on the Billboard adult contemporary chart.
 The band was nominated for a Grammy Award in 1988 for the song "Rocket 2 U" that featured lead vocals by Haini Wolfgramm.
-The Jets also performed the theme song for Chip 'n Dale Rescue Rangers in 1989.
+In 1989, The Jets performed the theme song for Chip 'n Dale Rescue Rangers.

-The group performed "The Star-Spangled Banner" at the seventh game of the 1987 World Series, held in Minneapolis, and at Game 3 of the 1991 Stanley Cup Finals in suburban Bloomington.
-The band also performed at the 1988 Summer Olympics in Seoul, South Korea and the 2002 Winter Olympics in Salt Lake City, Utah.
+The group performed "The Star-Spangled Banner" at the seventh game of the 1987 World Series, held in Minneapolis, and at game three of the 1991 Stanley Cup Final in suburban Bloomington.
+The band performed at the 1988 Summer Olympics in Seoul, South Korea and the 2002 Winter Olympics in Salt Lake City, Utah.